ddavila0/analytics_tools/models/doc/input_data.md

     )
 ```

-The first part filters out job records that are not interesting for us.
-In this
+The first part filters out job records that are not interesting for this
-study, we are only focusing on "analysis" jobs coming form CRAB that are "Completed"
+study.
+We are only focusing on "analysis" jobs coming form CRAB that are "Completed"
-and have "JobUniverse" 5.There are certain utility CRAB jobs with JobUniverse 12
+and have "JobUniverse" 5 (there are certain utility CRAB jobs with JobUniverse 12
-that we want to filter out.
+that we want to filter out).
 Also we are only interested in those jobs which read a dataset so that they must
 have a not null value on the filed 'DESIRED_CMSDataset'.

 ```